wschreyer/PENTrack/README.md

 Output
 -------

 Output files are separated by particle type, (e.g. electron, neutron and proton) and type of output (endlog, tracklog, ...).
-Output files are only created if particles of the specific type are simulated and can also be completely disabled for each particle type individually by adding corresponding variables in “particle.in”.
+Output files are only created if particles of the specific type are simulated and can also be completely disabled for each particle type individually by adding corresponding variables in 'particle.in'.
 All output files are tables with space separated columns; the first line contains the column name.

 Types of output: endlog, tracklog, hitlog, snapshotlog, spinlog.